AI-Hypercomputer/xpk/README.md

 Passing this flag sets the XLA_FLAGS='--xla_dump_to=/tmp/xla_dump/' and uploads hlo dumps to the specified GCS bucket for each worker.

+# Integration Test Workflows
+The repository code is tested through Github Workflows and Actions.
+Currently three kinds of tests are performed:
+* A nightly build that runs every 24 hours
+* A build that runs on push to `main` branch
+* A build that runs for every PR approval

+More information is documented [here](https://github.com/google/xpk/tree/main/.github/workflows)

 # Troubleshooting